nmapx/php-cphalcon-scaffold/README.md

 Just clone the repository and customize the application to yourself.

 You can register new modules and DI services (global) in [./app/Kernel.php](./app/Kernel.php).
 It's also possible to register DI services inside the given module.
-Just follow the example in [./src/App](./src/App).
+Just follow the example in [./src/App/App.php](./src/App/App.php).

 You can add new parameters in `.env` and `.env.dist` files, then register them in [./app/config/parameters.php](./app/config/parameters.php).

 You might want to use my Docker setup as well.
-You will find all the important commands in Makefile (development) and Makefile.prod files.
+You will find all the important commands in [./Makefile](./Makefile) (development) and [./Makefile.prod](./Makefile.prod) files.

 In other case you have to setup the environment by yourself.
 You can find the requirements above.